CodebuffAI/codebuff/backend/src/billing/billing.knowledge.md

 Key methods:

 - `updateQuota`: Updates user's quota after usage.
 - `checkQuota`: Verifies if a user has exceeded their quota.
+Important: Active subscriptions always bypass quota exceeded checks.
 - `resetQuota`: Resets quota at the end of a billing cycle.

+### Subscription Status

+- Active subscriptions completely bypass quota exceeded checks
+- Non-subscribed users are blocked when exceeding their quota
+- Quota tracking continues even when checks are bypassed for billing purposes

 ### Usage Limits